blytkerchan/blytkerchan.github.io/_posts/2009-07-28-critical-sections-of-what.markdown

   may sometimes have a storm, but blizzards there are rare
 layout: post
-permalink: /blog/2009/07/critical-sections-of-what/
-slug: critical-sections-of-what
 title: Critical sections - of what?
 wordpress_id: 94
 categories:
   - C &amp; C++
   - Software Design
 tags:
   - locking
   - terminology
 ---

 "Critical section" is a confusing misnomer - especially for newbies: it gives the reader the impression that the _code_ is in some sort of "critical" mode and that nothing else can run while that code is running.
 More than one newbie I've worked with have been confused by this.